Tag Archives: normal

 Have you ever noticed that when someone says something negative about you it carries much more weight than when someone says something positive about you?

-In fact, because negativity weighs more than positivity, the magic ratio for happiness is 3 to 1: three positive occurrences for every negative occurrence.
+In fact, because negativity weighs more than positivity, the magic ratio for happiness, according to research, is 3 to 1: three positive occurrences for every negative occurrence.
 So whenever someone says something mean to you, find 3 people who like you and ask them to say something nice about you.
+Or if you’re going to give constructive feedback, mix in 3 positive things to say about them.

 For me personally, three positive comments are not sufficient to undo the self-criticism that occurs after one negative comment.
 I need a ratio of something like 50:1, so brutal is that voice in my head that tells me that I suck.

-When I was teaching online, I would have 50 students in individual tutorials, which is a lot of work, especially on top of my full-time job.
-Most students would give me positive feedback.
+When I was teaching online, I taught multiple classes and would have 50 students in individual tutorials in each class.
+Which is a lot of work, especially on top of my full-time job, which is being a therapist.
+Still, most of the time I managed to juggle everything, and in general, students gave me positive feedback.

 Here’s what would happen when I got negative feedback: I thought the exams were hard and that you did not give me enough feedback on how to improve my grade.
 I’m going to complain about you to my advisor right now.
 (Reread 10 times.
 Did I do something wrong?
 I told her the same thing I tell every student after an exam.
 Maybe I just suck as a teacher.
 Maybe they’re going to get mad at me and fire me.
 Maybe this student is just upset by her grade.
 No, it must be my fault.)